mffiedler/svt-case-doc/learn/amq.md

 ```

-Open port 8161 and port 61613 for inbound traffic for the security group used for the ec2 instance.
+Open port 8161 (mng console) and port 61613 (stomp) for inbound traffic for the security group used for the ec2 instance.

 [Client library](http://activemq.apache.org/cross-language-clients.html): [go-stomp](https://github.com/go-stomp/stomp)